McHose GX87 Keyboard

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in hot-swappable switches, value for money, ease of switch replacement, below average in portability, cable quality, desk space efficiency.
+Compared with other Gaming Keyboards, this product is above average in value for money, hot-swappable switches, battery life, below average in cable quality, portability, RGB lighting quality.

 Attribute This product Category average Difference